MilchRatchet/Luminary/LumFileDocs.md

 ## General Settings

 `GENERAL WIDTH___ [INT32]`<br/>
-The number of horizontal pixels used for rendering.
+The number of horizontal pixels used internally for rendering.
 Number must be strictly greater than 0.

 `GENERAL HEIGHT__ [INT32]`<br/>
-The number of vertical pixels used for rendering.
+The number of vertical pixels used internally for rendering.
 Number must be strictly greater than 0.

 `GENERAL BOUNCES_ [INT32]`<br/>
 This number restricts the number of bounces of the path that is traced for each pixel.
 Number must be non-negative.